Shamar/shamar.github.io/_posts/2019-01-28-about-european-draft-for-ai-ethics-guidelines.markdown

    enhancing human wealth as it's  promise to be, a lot of friendly people with a lot of free time will be able to nudge us on our request, but it's too dangerous to let flawed machines manipulate humans whatever the
-   goal: every software has bugs vulnerabilities and many have actual backdoors.
+   goal: every software has bugs vulnerabilities and many have intentional
+   backdoors: AI won't be different.

 Later, in "Architectures for Trustworthy AI", while considering the technical means to ensure an ethical behaviour the HLEG suggest to